 First of all, if you are commenting “Good” when multiple people are losing their jobs because a company is getting shut down, you better take a long, hard look in the mirror.
 Sometimes it’s acceptable, some companies do evil things.
 But why is this a good thing?
 What evil did Nat Sherman bring into the world?
 What is so good about this announcement that it possibly outweighs multiple people losing their jobs?

 If you are unaware of why this could even be possible, it stems from a 2018 article by Cigar Aficionado.
-At that time the U.S. Food & Drug Administration (FDA) was asking the public and companies to comment about whether the agency should consider exempting premium cigars from regulations.
-It was another round of a song and dance where the agency seems publicly non-committal about wanting to regulate premium cigars while also regulating premium cigars.
+At that time, the U.S. Food & Drug Administration (FDA) was asking the public and companies to comment on whether the agency should consider exempting premium cigars from regulations.
+It was another round of a song and dance in which the agency seemed publicly non-committal about wanting to regulate premium cigars while also regulating premium cigars.

 Altria’s position was that premium cigars should not be exempted from all regulation, but should receive modified regulations in relation to other tobacco products.
 It argued those points in a letter written by the company’s vp of regulatory affairs, Jose Luis Murillo.